 Legal medical marijuana sales began in California and slowly spread to other states, not by legislation, but by popular vote to amend state constitutions.
 Medical cannabis is now available in all but 9 states and adult use sales to anyone over the age of 21 is legal in 14 states.
 With new legalization laws passed in two more states; New Mexico and New York, more than half the population of the U.S. has or will have legal access to cannabis, either by medical programs or adult use.

 As medical marijuana access grew, there needed to be places to purchase the plant, in whatever form it came in.
 The places to purchase cannabis were called dispensaries, pot shops, weed stores; but were in reality, whatever they’re called, are retail operations.
 There are only 8 states where cannabis is still totally illegal.
 Cannabis is still illegal at the Federal level.
-This article is not about the stupidity of the Federal government, but rather how state regulators keep the stigma that has been attached to the plant.
+This article is not about the stupidity of the Federal government, but rather how state regulators continue to create cannabis stigma.

 How Regulators Mandate the Retail Environment

 Some state laws that the voters passed read “Regulate Marijuana Like Alcohol” or close to that.
 Are the regulators following the popular mandate?
 No, they are not.
 Could they?
 Of course.
 But their hands are tied.
 Since cannabis is not legal Federally, they have to skirt many Federal statutes pertaining to cannabis.
 And there are plenty.
 While it would be nice to place all the blame on those regulators and wrap things up all in a neat little bow, the Federal laws hamstring them as much as their own possible biases.

 Cannabis Stigma: Buying a Bottle of Wine vs. any Buying Weed